Portland Japanese Garden: Japan Institute

-Memberships & Volunteering
+Memberships and volunteering

-As of 2025, an individual membership to Portland Japanese Garden is $70 per year, with options to scale up to other tiers that offer more exclusive access to the organization’s landscape and programming.
-All membership levels include devoted member hours every day the Garden is open from 8-10am.
-The Garden also offers a “Moon Bridge Membership” for $20 per year to Oregon and Southwest Washington families that are receiving public income-related assistance.
+As of 2025, an individual membership to Portland Japanese Garden is $70 per year, with options to scale up to other tiers that offer more exclusive access to the organization's landscape and programming.
+All membership levels include devoted member hours every day the Garden is open from 8–10am.
+The Garden also offers a "Moon Bridge Membership" for $20 per year to Oregon and Southwest Washington families that are receiving public income-related assistance.

-There are multiple ways to volunteer at the Garden including:
+There are multiple ways to volunteer at the Garden, including: